AchrafKassioui/Learning-iOS-Dev/README.md

 # Learning iOS Development

-## Center a Launch Image in Storyboard
+## Center an Image in Storyboard

 *15 December 2024*

-Assuming you have a launch image (aka splash screen) with a fixed width and height, and assuming you want that image to be centered as is on any screen size, here are the steps to do that with Xcode Storyboard:
+Say you have a launch image (aka splash screen) you want to center on screen, regardless of the screen size, below are the steps to do that with Xcode Storyboard (aka Interface Builder).
+Assuming the image has a fixed width and height:

 <img src="Screenshots/Xcode Storyboard - Add Launch Image.png" alt="Xcode Storyboard - Add Launch Image" />

 1. Select the LaunchScreen.storyboard file.
 2. Select the View in the View Controller (you can select the safe area)
 3. Click the + button, search for Image View.
-4. Drag the Image View on top of the safe area.
+4. Drag the Image View on top of the View Controller’s view.

 <img src="Screenshots/Xcode Storyboard - Constrain Image Size.png" alt="Xcode Storyboard - Constrain Image Size" />